ericoporto/ags-manual-wiki/Settingupthegame.md

 right-clicking the "Fonts" node and choosing "New font".
 To overwrite an existing font, open it up and press the "Import over this font" button.

 Fonts can have outlines.
-For lucasarts-style speech, outlines are really a necessity since they stop the text blending into the background and becoming un-readable.
+For LucasArts-style speech, outlines are really a necessity since they stop the text blending into the background and becoming un-readable.
 To outline a font, either set the OutlineStyle to "Automatic" to have AGS do it for you, or you can use a specific font